jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 ## Dereplication & Clustering

-The assembled genomes were then dereplicated and organized into clusters by ANI similarity using a 95% cutoff, generally utilized to estimate the species taxonomic level (Jain et al. 2019; PMID:30504855).
-We opted to then select cluster representative genomes for downstream analyses based on genome completeness as predicted by ViWrap.
+The assembled genomes were then dereplicated and organized into clusters using a 95% cutoff for average nucleotide identity (ANI) and 85% alignment fraction (AF), as specified by the MIUViG standards (Roux et al. 2019; PMID:30556814).
+We then selected a genome from each cluster to represent the species as a viral operational taxonomic unit (vOTU) for downstream analyses; selection was based on genome completeness as predicted by CheckV.

 ### Dereplication